-Regulatory active enhancers are transcribed into enhancer RNAs (eRNAs) and we have utilized this phenomenon to established an accurate approach to infer enhancer locations and their activities from eRNA 5’ ends sequencing data.
-This eRNA-centered approach has laid the foundation for several projects in the group, allowing us to use eRNAs as a proxy for enhancer activity to study cell-type specific regulation, the impact of genetic variants on transcriptional regulation, the importance of single-element enhancer activities and the role they play in larger regulatory architectures to define cell-type specific transcriptional activities.
+We have utilized the phenomenon of enhancer transcription to established an accurate approach to infer the locations of regulatory elements and their enhancer activities from eRNA 5’ end sequencing data.
+This eRNA-centered approach has laid the foundation for several projects in the group, allowing us to use eRNAs as a proxy for enhancer activity to study cell-type specific regulation, the impact of genetic variants on transcriptional regulation, the importance of individual enhancers and the role they play in larger regulatory topologies to define cell-type specific transcriptional activities.

 The main aim of the Andersson lab is to better understand the logics of regulatory elements and their architectures.
-To this end, we perform computational analyses and modelling of transcriptional regulation based on large-scale sequencing of transcription initiation events and other genomics data.
+To this end, we perform computational analyses and modelling of transcriptional regulation based on large-scale sequencing data of transcription initiation events and other genomics data.
 Our long-term focus is on three aspects of transcriptional regulation:

 - the determinants of enhancer and promoter function